BritishGeologicalSurvey/VIGIL/README.md

                         True: Produce plots of the specified exceedance probabilities.
 False: Do not produce plots -EX EX_PROB [EX_PROB ...], --ex_prob EX_PROB [EX_PROB ...]
-                        List of exceedence probabilities to be used for graphical output
+                        List of exceedance probabilities to be used for graphical output
   -T TIME_STEPS [TIME_STEPS ...], --time_steps TIME_STEPS [TIME_STEPS ...]
                         List of time steps to plot (integer >= 0).
 Type all to